gaballench/StratIntervals.jl/README.md

 A Julia package for Bayesian inference of stratigraphic intervals using time occurrence data.

+It also provides code for calculating the conflation of PDFs, both analytical and empirical.

 ## Installation

 For now only the github development version is available.
 You can install using